flokiorg/go-flokicoin/docs/installation.md

 # Installation

-The first step is to install flokicoind.
+The first step is to install lokid.
 See one of the following sections for details on how to install on the supported operating systems.

 ## Requirements